avargaskun/tracker-stats-exporter/README.md

 ## Supported Trackers

 - **UNIT3D**: Fully supported via API (e.g., OnlyEncodes, SeedPool).
-The following trackers are known to work:
+The following trackers are known to work in this mode:
   - OnlyEncodes+ (https://onlyencodes.cc)
   - SeedPool (https://seedpool.org)
   - DarkPeers (https://darkpeers.org)
   - ULCX (https://upload.cx)
-- **Generic Scraping**: Any tracker with a visible stats page can be supported using the `SCRAPING` mode and Ollama.
+- **Generic Scraping**: Any tracker with a visible stats page can be supported using the `SCRAPING` mode.
+The following trackers are known to work in this mode:
+  - TorrentLeech

 ## Metrics